Request a Demo

 Unlocking The Power of Lean Library’s Assist Messages: Effective Use Cases

 Many students aren’t aware of the full extent regarding how their library can help them with their studies and research, meaning that key library messages or guidance aren’t reaching students at the point of need.
-Assist Messages allows your library to communicate personalised messages to patrons via the Lean Library browser extension when they visit specific websites.
+Assist Messages allows your library to communicate personalized messages to patrons via the Lean Library browser extension when they visit specific websites.
 This tool ensures that your communication is targeted and timely, providing guidance at point of need and enhancing the overall research experience for your patrons.

 An example of an Assist Message popping up to let the student know they can access New York Times via their library